Are Robot Vacuums Better than Regular Vacuums? A Complete Guide to Choosing the Right Cleaner

 How We Compare Robot Vacuums vs Traditional Vacuums

-1. Cleaning Power – suction strength, motor quality, and floor-type performance.
+1. Cleaning Power – suction and how well it works on different floors.

-5. Smart Features & Convenience – how much help your cleaner gives you without lifting a finger.
+5. Smart Features & Convenience – how much it helps you automatically.

 Cleaning Performance